karlosss/swisspair-python/README.md

 ### Docker image

 You can also use `swisspair` through a dockerized HTTP API.
-Refer to https://github.com/karlosss/swisspair-python-http-api.
+The image is available in Docker Hub and is called `karlosssss/swisspair-http`.
+Refer to https://github.com/karlosss/swisspair-python-http-api for more details.

 ## Usage